CodeReviewDAO/dxd_codereview/Reviews/414 - ServicesDAO additional features development December/1 - Updates delivered and released on production environment/README.md

 # Install & Usage Testing Procedure and Findings

-Following the instructions in the README file of the repository(https://github.com/EKON-YAZILIM/ServicesDAO), the reviewer was able to successfully build the source code using Docker on Ubuntu 20.04 as separate microservices.
+Following the instructions in the README file of the repository(https://github.com/EKON-YAZILIM/ServicesDAO), the reviewer was able to successfully build the source code using Docker on Ubuntu 20.04.

 [Docker - ServicesDAO Logs](assets/docker-services-dao.md)